 Brush your teeth for two minutes.
 It’s that simple.
 In some cases, we typically brush an average of 46 seconds and do a “drive-by” brushing where we think we brush every surface of the tooth and call it a day.
 If you’re not brushing for two minutes or more, you’re not making sure every part of the tooth is brushed.

-The best way to ensure that we have indeed reached all corners of our mouth is to follow the same pattern for each section of your mouth.
-The pattern of where you brush first doesn’t matter as long as each section gets the same brushing during the two-minute time span.
+The best way to ensure that we have brushed all corners of our mouth is to follow the same pattern for each section of your mouth.
+Brushing the chewing surfaces, both your teeth’ outer surface and the inner surface will ensure all areas are covered.
+The pattern where you brush first doesn’t matter as long as each section gets the same brushing during the two minutes.
 When brushing, hold your toothbrush at a 45-degree angle against your gumline.
-Followed by gently brushing from where the tooth and gum meet to the chewing surface in short (about half-a-tooth-wide) strokes.
-We don’t want to brush too hard as that can cause receding gums, tooth sensitivity and loose teeth.
+Followed by gently brushing in a circular motion from where the tooth and gum meet to the chewing surface in short (about half-a-tooth-wide) strokes.
+We don’t want to brush too hard as that can cause receding gums, tooth sensitivity, and loose teeth.

 How Can I tell If I Did a Good Job Brushing?